Simoganger/gha-custom-runner/README.md

-# gha-custom-runner
+### Setting up a custom GitHub actions runner

-Configuring a custom runner for github actions
+This project is to set up and configure a custom GitHub Actions runner using an AWS EC2 instance.